MicrosoftDocs/powerapps-docs/includes/short-hovercolor.md

-The color of the text in a control when a user keeps the mouse pointer on it.
+**HoverColor** The color of the text in a control when a user keeps the mouse pointer on it.